openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

 * See (way) above for an example of a profile.json - create one (`nano profile.json`) and have it full of your profile information that is on your pump.

 **Step 4: Run autotune on retrospective data from Nightscout**
+* (WIP)

+(If you have issues running it, questions about reviewing the data, or want to provide input for direction of the feature, please comment on [this issue in Github](https://github.com/openaps/oref0/issues/261).)